 In respect of Steven Smith, the SOPO was quashed as he was given an indeterminate sentence for public protection.
 Consequently, those considering his case would remain responsible for the terms and conditions under which he lives, there is nothing useful to which a SOPO could add.

-In respect of Jonathan Dodd, although the criminal activity for which he was convicted was “as about as low a level as it is possible to encounter in an offence for child pornography”, a SOPO was found to be necessary due to the appellant’s admitted strong sexual attraction to boys in the age range of 10 -15.
+In respect of the 4th Appellant [UPDATE, January 2014 - his conviction was quashed in March 2013] , although the criminal activity for which he was convicted was “as about as low a level as it is possible to encounter in an offence for child pornography”,a SOPO was found to be necessary due to the appellant’s admitted strong sexual attraction to boys in the age range of 10 -15.
 The court admired the effort of the judge at first instance in attempting to render the internet provisions workable.
 However, as that appellant’s life “revolved around the use of computers and the internet” the terms of the SOPO were too widely drawn and “an order requiring a readable history and submission to inspection will better protect against the risk”.

 It is clear those drafting SOPOs in future will need to look very closely at the nature and circumstances of the offences with which the defendant is charged and convicted – for example, the gender of the victims or potential victims of the offender and the risk of progression from viewing offences to contact offences.
 SOPOs will need to be tightly drafted after considerable thought.